 Sometimes, your customer just wants an answer, and they don’t have the time to figure it out.
 They want the right answer from someone they can trust.

 So, how can you show your customers that they can trust your business?
-Your customer service team needs to show that they can understand and empathize with your customers.
+Your customer success team needs to show that they can understand and empathize with your customers.
 There are four simple and important ways that your team can offer great customer service.

 “Fast, friendly, warm and very capable of solving problems.
 Dealing with robo-chats and not-my-job customer service everywhere on the internet had turned me a little skeptical.”